"I can't change the past and I can't control what happens around me, I can only choose how I show up in the present moment of my life."

-A decade ago, Sasha moved to Bozeman to study film production at Montana State University.
+In 2008, Sasha moved to Bozeman to study film production at Montana State University.
 For the first time in more than fourteen years, he could experience life without abuse being the focus of his existence.
 Outside of classes, he fly fished blue-ribbon trout streams, hiked countless peaks, and began to explore what brought him joy in life.
 He started to see that despite the brutality of his childhood, he still had an entire lifetime waiting to be lived.
 And every time he ventured into nature Sasha felt at peace.
 There, he was free.

 As Sasha watched himself as a child, in proximity to his abusers, he saw his own innocence and helplessness with terrible clarity.
-Seeing those unsettling video clips gifted Sasha some validation, a reminder that he had nothing to do with what his abusers chose to do with him—but that he had everything to do with the strength and resilience it required to stand up in public and prosecute them for their crimes.
+Seeing those unsettling video clips gifted Sasha some validation, a reminder that he had nothing to do with what his abusers chose to do to him—but that he had everything to do with the strength and resilience it required to stand up in public and prosecute them for their crimes.

 Sasha is an authentic picture of a human being striving for wholeness.
 In contrast to the years during which his trauma colored every lived experience, he is now so much more than Sasha the survivor.
 He is Sasha the backcountry enthusiast, Sasha the hockey player, the carpenter, the chef, the friend, the fiance.
 What he survived is an integral part of his journey, but it is not the entirety of his identity.
 Sasha continues to grow, both outward and inward, with the knowledge that his life didn’t end with abuse—but his fresh start began when he released his own guilt and learned to love himself.